pusher/chatkit-android/README.md

 ### Instantiate Chatkit

 To get started with Chatkit you will need to instantiate both a `ChatManager` instance as well as a `TokenProvider` instance to authenticate users.
 The example below uses demo credentials.

-Builder pattern

-TokenProvider - testTokenProvider

-We provide you with a sample token provider implementation.
-You can enable / disable it in the dashboard.
-To include it in your application, create it with your details, as such:

 ```kotlin
 const val INSTANCE_LOCATOR = "v1:us1:80215247-1df3-4956-8ba8-9744ffd12161"
 const val TOKEN_PROVIDER_ENDPOINT = "your.auth.url"
 const val USER_ID = "sarah"